PseudoMon/nononsensebasicjs/docs/js-quickguide.md

 ```
 The above code will print out "Hello World".

 In the old days we have to end every line with a semicolon (`;`).
-Modern JavaScript don't require that anymore, but some old-timers might still insist on using them.
+Modern JavaScript don't require that anymore, but some people might still insist on using them.
 Do whatever you like, as long as it's consistent.

-### Logic
+## Logic
 The notation for **AND** is `&&`.
 The notation for **OR** is `||`.

 The two booleans are `true` and `false`.